 For Pearson, South Carolina—and particularly its largest city, Charleston—had an outsize impact on jazz that made it comparable to other musical incubators like New Orleans, Louisiana.
 He pointed to the Northward migration of African-American musicians from New Orleans, many of whom stopped and even stayed in Charleston on the way, as a powerful factor in developing the music and in bolstering the state’s production of fine musicians—including saxophonist Houston Person, percussionist Emmanuel Abdul-Rahim, guitarist Freddie Green, drummer Tommy Benford, and bassists Bill Benford and James Jamerson, among others.

 True to Pearson’s vision, the live performances the Foundation supports are meant not only to entertain, but to promote dialogue and connect South Carolinians through the power of music.
-For International Jazz Day 2017, the Foundation produced a statewide initiative comprising over a dozen concerts and jam sessions in multiple cities.
+For a recent edition of International Jazz Day, the Foundation produced a statewide initiative comprising over a dozen concerts and jam sessions in multiple cities.
 The Foundation’s Executive Director Shirley Martin noted the program “made it possible for residents across South Carolina to hear jazz music all day long.”
 Jazz music, Martin says, has the ability “to cross all lines, break down any barrier to bring peace and harmony to rest.”